AdvaitJ/Quick-Pwn/README.md

 # Quick-Pwn
-Replacement for typical web shells.
-Used php based meterpreter payload with UI along with few tweaks.
+Replacement for typical web shell.
+Made a simple html form for PHP based meterpreter.
+Simply upload the file on compromised server and fill the details of host to connect back to.
+Capable of display system info and command execution.
+Make sure to run handler on user controlled host.